pdsouza/chloe/README.md

 A simple, composable static site generator for Clojurists.

+## Usage

 **chloe is in the very early stages right now and documentation / examples are sparse—this will improve soon!**

-## Usage

-Chloe is designed to be un-opinionated: it's basically a lean set of small, yet sharp, functions that make building static sites in Clojure a joy.
-That being said, here are some common usages of Chloe.
+Chloe consists of a lean set of sharp functions that make building static sites in Clojure a joy.
+Here are some common ways to build sites with Chloe.

 ### Structure